|Session||12 weeks 31-Jan|

 |Women in Literature|

-Elaine is a retired Professor of English and English Department Chair at Manchester Community College in Connecticut, where she taught full time for 19 years.
+Elaine is a retired Professor of English and English Department Chair.
 Prior to that, she was an adjunct professor at Central Connecticut State University and Greater Hartford Community College.